gprossliner/react-demo/doc/S4_react.md

 Please note that you can do anything you can do in .js also in .tsx.
 For this example we'll use the js .map function to create React 'li' elements from a string array.

+* Please note the "key" property.
+This is used for better DOM merging performance!

+## Working with state and events

+* state represents the dynamic state of a component ([state-and-lifecycle](https://facebook.github.io/react/docs/state-and-lifecycle.html))
+* Events can be bound directly as a function, not as a string ([events](https://facebook.github.io/react/docs/handling-events.html))

+## Working with the real DOM

+You (sometimes) need to work with the real DOM, to interact with the browser.
+Let's modify the TimeButton to automatically update itself by a timer.

+I will also show you how to set the initial state with (optional) props.